0i0/nonky/README.md

 Provides a proxy to make cross origin api requests to 3rd parties for example check out the weather template

+    /api/location

+Provides a [longitude,latitude] so you can use location based services, cheach the weather template for example

 # Websockets

 Websockets are used to provide events as they happen